Succession Planning Isn’t Just for CEOs

 Use The Company Org Chart

-For 81 percent of companies, software is used to organize the process of succession planning.
+For 81 percent of companies, some type of succession planning tool is used to manage these personnel shifts.
 The company org chart can be a powerful tool – if it is current and reliable.
 I say this because if you’re using a static org chart, like one made with PowerPoint or Visio, you may be working off of old information.
 As rapidly as organizations shift and change, you can’t make valid business or personnel decisions based on old data.

 If you use org chart software that is updated in real-time, you have a valuable resource that can assist you in preparing your succession plan.
 Any manager can use the org chart to determine which team members are most ripe for development, where a shift could happen if needed, how resource gaps could be filled, etc.